Report of the statutory auditor

 We tailored the scope of our audit in order to perform sufficient work to enable us to provide an opinion on the consolidated financial statements as a whole, taking into account the structure of the Group, the accounting processes and controls, and the industry in which the Group operates.

 The audit strategy for the audit of the consolidated financial statements was determined taking into account the work performed by the Group auditor and the component auditors from the PwC network and from a third party.
 Where audits were performed by component auditors, we ensured that, as Group auditor, we were sufficiently involved in the audit in order to assess whether sufficient appropriate audit evidence was obtained from the work of the component auditors to provide a basis for our opinion.
 The involvement of the Group auditor was based on audit instructions and standardised reporting.
-In addition, it included telephone conferences with the component auditors and participation in audit discussions for selected components in which local management, the local auditor and selected Group representatives also participated.
+In addition, it included telephone conferences with the component auditors and participation in audit closing meetings for selected components in which local management, the local auditor and selected Group representatives also participated.

 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.